dvklopfenstein/goatools_simulation/doc/md/README_prep.md

 center around the alpha-level set by the user (0.05) when all hypotheses are true (row 1 in figure 1), but is smaller otherwise (rows 2-4 in figure 1).

-In fact, as larger percentages of the hypotheses are "Non-true null hypotheses" (i.e. Null should be rejected; there is a difference between the study items and the population items), the simulated FDR drops dramatically below alpha(0.05).
+As larger percentages of the hypotheses are "Non-true null hypotheses" (i.e. Null should be rejected; there is a difference between the study items and the population items), the simulated FDR drops dramatically below alpha(0.05).